-You can walk up to the Piazzale Michelangelo from downtown Florence or you can also take the bus (bus 12 or 13 from the center or the sightseeing tour bus) or drive up there if you have a car.
+You can walk up to the Piazzale Michelangelo from downtown Florence or you can also take the bus (bus 12 or 13 from the centre or the sightseeing tour bus) or drive up there if you have a car.

-After finishing your tour of the piazza, consider taking a five minute stroll up past the church of San Salvatore to the monastery of San Miniato al Monte, which has the best view of the city, and is a stunning example of Tuscan Romanesque architecture dating back to 1013.
+After finishing your tour of the piazza, consider taking a five-minute stroll up past the church of San Salvatore to the monastery of San Miniato al Monte, which has the best view of the city, and is a stunning example of Tuscan Romanesque architecture dating back to 1013.

-Then, take a panoramic walk from San Miniato back to the city center by going down onto Viale Galileo to enjoy the tree-lined promenade with some of the most magnificent panoramic views of the city of Florence until you reach Via di San Leonardo.
+Then, take a panoramic walk from San Miniato back to the city centre by going down onto Viale Galileo to enjoy the tree-lined promenade with some of the most magnificent panoramic views of the city of Florence until you reach Via di San Leonardo.
 During your walk, look for the plaque on the wall of the first villa on your left that says Tchaikovsky lived here in 1878.

 Gardino Bardini (8:15 am to 4:30 pm)